 4. Set the stage for reuse

-Here’s a savvy tip from mom-of-five Meagan Francis, founder of Life, Listened.
+Here’s a savvy tip from mom-of-five Meagan Francis, co-host of The Mom Hour podcast.
 Stick with just the last name when labeling kids’ things; you’ll make hand-me-downs less confusing and (hopefully) a little easier to sell.
 “My youngest son used the same backpack his three older brothers used.
 He didn’t mind that he didn’t get a new one: In fact, he liked knowing he was using the same pack his cool older brothers did.”

 5. Use sales to stock up